olivierfriard/boris_docs/index.rst

    :width: 120%

-The data file must be a plain text file with at least **2 columns** separated by comma or TAB.
+The data files must be plain text files with at least **2 columns** separated by comma or TAB.
 One column must contain a timestamp that will be used to synchronize the plot with the media.
 The sampling rate can be variable.